A path to an ethical future

 As an example, we may invest in a company which earns less than 10% of revenue from alcohol if it also has strong positive impact through its production of sustainable plant based food.

 We may invest in specific securities issued by a company which support positive impact, even though we have excluded the company for other reasons.
 For example, ‘green bonds’ and ‘climate bonds’ are designed to fund positive environmental or climate projects focused on issues like energy efficiency, recycling and waste reduction.
-An example mentioned in the table is Woolworths: before their demerger we excluded Woolworths shares because of the gambling and alcohol revenue from their pubs, but we did invest in the Woolworths 2019 green bond to support their initiatives to reduce the carbon intensity of their supermarkets, including using solar panels, retrofitting LED lighting and reducing plastic wrapping on fruit and vegetables.
+An example mentioned in the table is Woolworths: We don’t invest in Woolworths shares because of the gambling and alcohol revenue from their pubs, but we did invest in the Woolworths 2019 green bond to support their initiatives to reduce the carbon intensity of their supermarkets, including using solar panels, retrofitting LED lighting and reducing plastic wrapping on fruit and vegetables.

 Where there is reason to divest from a company in which we are already invested, instead of divestment we may engage with the company to influence change to bring the company into alignment with our Ethical Charter.
 If this is not possible within a reasonable period we will proceed with divestment as we did with Marsh & McLennan.